ga-wdi-pvd/rails_features_CRD/readme.md

 In `app/views/todos/index.html.erb` we'll simply put the word `hello world`.
 Finally we can see our page rendered.

 ## EDD re revisited: You do - Tunr
-- Get "hello world" to show up in the `tunr` application.
+- Get "hello world" to show up in the `index` view for the `tunr` application.

 ## The Index Feature: I do - Reminder.ly